 Simply combine the oil and tea leaves in a pan, then place the pan on your stove top and turn the burner on to a low-temperature setting.
 Let the mixture simmer for about 10 minutes, but don't forget to stir in on occasion.
 Then, remove the pan from heat, place a cover on it, and let it sit for about 24 hours on your stove top.

 The next day, strain the tea leaves out of the oil using cheesecloth and try out your new homemade green tea aromatherapy oil.

 You can also use this oil in a reed diffuser.
 However, since this oil is less potent than green tea essential oil and already contains safflower oil, you can simply fill the diffuser tank with your homemade green tea oil without adding additional safflower oil.

-However, don't use this oil straight in your oil burner; instead, add a few drops to the water in the burner top, just as you would when using essential oil.
+However, don't use this oil straight in your oil burner; instead, add a few drops to the water on the burner top, just as you would when using essential oil.

 This oil is also great for dabbing on your pulse points to smell like green tea all day long, and since safflower oil is great for your skin, you can even rub a little on your skin when it is feeling dry.

-Green tea is is not only healthy for your body, but also your mind and soul.
+Green tea is not only healthy for your body but also for your mind and soul.
 Try green tea aromatherapy when you need to feel calm, yet focused.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.